elias-garcia/covid-19-spain/README.md

 # How does it works?

-The spanish government publish a daily report about the COVID-19 disease in a `.pdf` format.
+The spanish government publish a daily report about the COVID-19 disease in a pdf format.
 The application runs an scraper hourly using a cron job that will try to fetch the next report.
 If it's available, it will parse its content and store it in MongoDB.